LiskArchive/lisk-legacy-docs/customize.md

 The BaseTransaction provides the default implementation of the methods revolving around the signatures.
 As your application matures you can provide the custom ways of how your a transaction's signature is derived: `sign`, `getBytes`, `assetToBytes`.

+## Default transaction types

+> The first 10 transaction types are reserved for the [Lisk protocol](https://lisk.io/documentation/lisk-protocol), don't use them to register custom transactions.

+Each default transaction type implements a different use case of the Lisk network, i.e:

+1. Balance transfer (type 0)
+2. Second signature registration (type 1)
+3. Delegate registration (type 2)
+4. Delegate vote (type 3)
+5. Multisignature account registration (type 4)

+__For a complete list of all default transaction types, check out the section [Lisk Transactions](https://lisk.io/documentation/lisk-protocol/transactions) of the Lisk Protocol.__

+Furthermore, the Lisk SDK [tutorials](../start/tutorials.md) include simple code examples of custom transaction types.

 ## What is the lifecycle of a transaction?